 "The care home had a 'Good' CQC rating.
 Six months later, it closed with two weeks' notice.
 We had to move Mum in the middle of winter, in a panic, to wherever had a bed available."

 This isn't a rare horror story.
 It's increasingly common.
-In 2024, care home closures in England reached record levels, with 1 in 4 care homes now classified as financially at risk.
+In 2024, care home closures in England reached record levels, with a significant proportion of care homes facing financial pressures.
 The collapse of Four Seasons Healthcare—once Britain's largest care home operator with 20,000 residents—demonstrated that even "Good" rated homes can fail catastrophically when ownership structures prioritise debt over care.

 Yet families continue to rely almost exclusively on CQC ratings when choosing care homes.
 It's understandable—CQC is the official regulator, and their ratings feel authoritative.
+(For a full explanation of how the rating system works and its limitations, see our guide to what CQC ratings actually mean.)
 But here's what most families don't know:

 This guide reveals what CQC ratings don't tell you: the hidden indicators that actually predict whether a care home will provide safe, stable, quality care for your loved one—or become another closure statistic.